chaunceygardiner/weewx-loopdata/docs/index.md

 * [Installation](installation.html) — install the extension and check that it is running.
+* [Upgrading](upgrading.html) — what an existing install must change, by version.
 * [Configuration](configuration.html) — every `[LoopData]` option in
   weewx.conf.
+* [Building a live page](build-a-live-page.html) — the recipe for using LoopData in your own skin, with production-grade javascript, and what loop-data.txt guarantees.
 * [Field reference](field-reference.html) — the full grammar: periods,
   aggregates, unit overrides, `round(n)` and format specs.
 * [The live windrose](windrose.html) — the `windrose` observation type and how